 No that makes sense since the point is that Norton Hulk was fighting his nature, the movie even ends with him embracing Hulk in a sense but not entirely.
 Each movie is him just edging towards a better coexistence with Hulk.
 The problem is that Infinity War ends with that on a low point where they're more at odds than ever with Hulk refusing to even emerge but still existing somehow.
 Then in Endgame he's the perfect composite with no explanation other than "yeah a lot of shit happened over the timeskip"

-fair points i'll admit, accepting him with open arms is bullshit because he should still be an enraged monster fucking things up and things like that but killing him off would also be a screwy move for everyone
+fair points i'll admit, accepting him with open arms is bullshit because he should still be an enraged monster fricking things up and things like that but killing him off would also be a screwy move for everyone

-i did kind of like what they did with hulk for that time but for that time only, it was logical but completely fucked with all the flaws hulk is supposed to have as a character to be interesting, plus his strength got considerably nerfed
+i did kind of like what they did with hulk for that time but for that time only, it was logical but completely fricked with all the flaws hulk is supposed to have as a character to be interesting, plus his strength got considerably nerfed

 Well if you have Hulk able to make use of Banner's brain you have to nerf his strength.
 They did the same thing in the comics for merged (Hulk and Banner legitimately combined) and Professor Hulk (Hulk with Banner's brain but a unique personality from regular Savage Hulk or Banner).
 The only version they don't do this is World breaker/Green Scar Hulk (Hulk and Banner agree it's appropriate to be angry and people need to suffer their anger) as Hulk is both antagonist and protagonist, so it's OK for him to be overwhelmingly powerful.